gesellkammer/maelzel/docs/mevent.rst

 All individual events inherit from :class:`~maelzel.core.event.MEvent`.
 Such an event can be a a :class:`~maelzel.core.event.Note`, a :class:`~maelzel.core.event.Chord`, a media :class:`~maelzel.core.clip.Clip` or anything derived from those clases.
-Events can be combined into bigger structures by creating chains (a :class:`~maelzel.core.chain.Chain` is a horizontal sequence of events) or voices (see :class:`~maelzel.core.chain.Voice`).

-There are two main kind of events:

 1. Musical Events
     - :class:`~maelzel.core.event.Note`: a one-pitch event, can represent any